bbc/news-gem-cloudwatch-sender/README.md

 ## What is this?

 Allows you to send **EC2**, **SQS** and **custom** metrics from Cloudwatch to InfluxDB or Graphite.
-EC2 metrics are gathered via EC2 tags, instead of EC2 Instance ID, making the tool far more dynamic.
+EC2 metrics are gathered via EC2 tags instead of EC2 Instance IDs, making the tool far more dynamic.

 ## Installation